Kenneth-Tel/My-Modern-C-By-Examples/README.md

     float b = 12E-1; // Negative scalars for the exponent are valid floating point numerical literals, only 1 operation is happening. printf("%d, %f\n", a, b);

-    // Takeaway 5.1.2 #1 All values have a type that is statically determined.
-    // If you want to manually control the types for a literal, you use suffixes do indicate it.
-    // Otherwise, the C standard has a hierarchy for type assignment for literals.
+    // The C standard has a hierarchy for type assignment for literals.
 Eg, ints: int -> long -> long long

     // For Hex/Octal/Binary, is can get a bit funky: int -> unsigned int -> long -> ...
     printf("INT  : [%d;%d]\n", INT_MIN, INT_MAX);